czhangy/UCLA-GEs/PHILOS-3/notes.md

   - Wallet scenario
   - Looks upon self as one of many equals, build others into consideration
   - Changes based on the theorist
-  - Practical- activity, good/bad, Rationality- reason
+  - Practical - activity, good/bad, Rationality - reason
   - What are pros/cons defined by?
   - Why be moral at all?
     - Must first determine what is rational to do